A data-driven method for parametric PDE Eigenvalue Problems using Gaussian Process with different covariance functions: Gaussian Process Regression

 An important feature of GPR is that it acts as a linear smoother \cite{HastieT}.
 In other words, the predicted value is a linear combination of the output or response variable $y$.
-Given a data set $\bm{y}$ parameterized by $\bold{\mu}$, the predicted value is then given by the general formula:
+Given a data set $\bm{y}$ parameterized by $\bm{\mu}$, the predicted value is then given by the general formula:

 It is obvious that finding suitable kernels is the most important step in implementing this approach.
-In this paper, we take advantage of the following kernels. \begin{enumerate} \item Squared exponential(SE) kernel, defined as
+In this paper, we will compare the following kernels. \begin{enumerate} \item Squared exponential (SE) kernel, defined as

 \item Absolute exponential (Exp) kernel, defined as